-As the world transitions from desktop computers to mobile devices, banks and credit card issuers are turning to a powerful new tool to communicate and interact with their customers: push notifications.
+Banks and credit card issuers are turning to a powerful new tool to communicate and interact with their customers: push notifications

 Push notifications are the messages that pop up on your smartphone after you’ve downloaded an app, even if the app is closed.
 You may already get them from social media sites, games, your calendar or other apps.
 Unlike text messages or emails, push notifications are sent through your phone’s operating system and typically show up in a banner at the top, on your lock screen or in your “notification tray.”